EU Customs Guide for Personal Shipments 2025

 Documentation You Need

-- Commercial invoice or pro forma invoice — describing the contents, their value, country of origin, and that they are personal/used goods.
+- Commercial invoice or pro forma invoice: describing the contents, their value, country of origin, and that they are personal or used goods.

-- Packing list — itemised list of everything in the shipment.
+- Packing list: an itemised list of everything in the shipment.

 Undervaluing goods to avoid duties is illegal and can result in your shipment being seized.
 Always declare the genuine replacement value of your items.